Yasmingamal456/PASM/README.md

 In line 656:
 stats=Statistics("enter the path of the multiple sequence alignment file to calculate the alignment statistics")

+# Project structure:
-Project structure: The program is composed of 3 main classes Global alignment class (calculate the distance matrix)
+The program is composed of 3 main classes
+Global alignment class (calculate the distance matrix)
 2. UPGMA class (construct phylogenetic tree)
 3. Statistics class (calculate all statistics, identify mutation, visualize the tree

+# Output:
+phylogenetic tree files
+alignment statistics file
+key mutation file
-Output: phylogenetic tree, text file for alignment statistics, text file for the key mutation, FASTA file for the pairwise alignment if needed
+FASTA file for the pairwise alignment